Bos3Mq/OSX-Info.sh/README.md

 > [1] Print out all information on the system: this will trigger the script to run 'system_profiler'in medium detail, and write           its output to a text file named (SysInfo.txt)

-> [2] List all open internet connections: this option will list all connecitons to the internet that are currently being used form your PC.
+> [2] List all open internet connections: this option will list all connecitons to the internet that are currently being used from your PC.
 This feature will print this output to the terminal window other than a .txt file.

 > [3] List detected usb devices/ports: quite self-explanatory.
 This option lists all usb ports and devices that are currently detected on the system along with the manufacturer details.
-Its output is saved to a the file (USBInfo.txt).
+Its output is saved to the file (USBInfo.txt).

 > [4] List network interfaces: this command output all information relevant to any network settings (IPv4 configuration, IPv6, dns settings, additional routes, etc...).
 Its output is saved to (NetInfo.txt).